The Lone Star Texas Topaz

 While the lone star texas topaz is usually cut as a 5 point star, but a 6 or 7 point star is also popular.
 As we have different carats and sizes of preforms and the expertise to do it, we can customize the lone star cut in any way needed.

 The Lone Star cut on other gemstones:

-While topaz makes for the ideal gemstone because of its high hardness (measures 8 on the Moh scale of hardness), it is interesting to note that the lone star cut can be made on other hard stones too like sapphires too.
-Some of our most popular creations are lone star sapphires, lone star rubies and other lone star gemstones.
+While topaz makes for the ideal gemstone because of its high hardness (measures 8 on the Moh scale of hardness), it is interesting to note that the lone star cut can be made on other hard stones to sapphires.
+Some of our most popular creations are lone star sapphires, lone star rubies, and other lone star gemstones.

 HOW TO CHOOSE A GEMSTONE FOR THE LONE STAR CUT:

-- Pick a hard stone which has a hardness number of 8 and above on the Moh Scale.
+- Pick a hard stone that has a hardness number of 8 and above on the Moh Scale.

-- Choose lighter colours, as darker gemstone colours like blue tourmaline have lesser brilliance and it takes a lot of light to see the design.
+- Choose lighter colors, as darker gemstone colors like blue tourmaline have lesser brilliance and it takes a lot of light to see the design.

 - We recommend picking a bigger size, the minimum of which should be 6-7 mm, as the design is easier to cut and is more visible.

 - We are open to commissions of the lone star cut on roughs of various gemstones.
 We suggest picking a harder stone as it tends to hold the cut better, although a softer stone can be given the lone star cut by expert cutters such as ours.

 For more collections of our wholesale blue topaz, visit our product section.